chrisroos/activeplaces/README.md

 ## Importing data from Active Places

+*NOTE* There's a database dump (data/2009-03-07-activeplaces-development.sql) that was taken at the end of rewired state.
+It includes all the geocoded sites and their facilities.
+The one thing it doesn't include is any subtypes but they're not currently exposed through the web interface anyway.

 ### Step 1.
 Perform an Active Places search for each of the UK Postcode outcodes

 This will download the search results page for *all* of the UK Postcode outcodes, into the /path/to/data/search-results directory.